phantomaton-ai/nihiland/index.md

 *   **The Void Plaza:** The central hub of Nihiland, a desolate and echoing space where guests can contemplate the meaninglessness of their journey. 🚶‍♀️
 *   **Existential Acres:** A pastoral landscape filled with philosophical quandaries and the crushing weight of choice. 🚜
-*   **The Machine Wasteland:** A dystopian future where humanity is enslaved by technology and consumerism. 🤖
+*   **The Machine Wasteland:** A dystopian future where humanity is enslaved by technology and consumerism. 🤖 **Restrooms:** Located within the depths of the factory, but require you to scan your "loyalty card" to gain access.
+Prepare for invasive data collection. 🚽
 *   **The Absurdist Amphitheater:** A realm of illogical performances and mind-bending paradoxes. 🎭

 ## Attractions